roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 $ grunt && grunt test && grunt server
 ```

-That would install the backbone boiler-plate generator, create a project, and then build, test, and preview it.
+That would install the [Backbone Boilerplate][bbb] generator, create a project, and then build, test, and preview it.

 The above example workflows are just a couple ways you might use Yeoman to scaffold out a web app.
-Visit the Yeoman site (or the author's youtube How to code channel which has several tutorials on using Yeoman) to get more information on this lovely tool.
+Visit the [Yeoman site][yeoman] (or the author's [How To Code][howtocode] Youtube channel which has several tutorials on using Yeoman) to get more information on this lovely tool.

+## Exercises

+Here are some easy exercises to get yourself familiarized with Bootstrap:

+* Have a quick read through of the Twitter Bootstrap documentation which is only a half dozen pages or so.
+Don't worry about memorizing every last detail; just try to get a general feel for where they cover what, what's available, conventions they use, etc.—you'll be visiting these docs frequently

+If you haven't already used Twitter Bootstrap before also do the following:

+* Take the skeleton app we created above (in the section on Scout), and add jQuery and Bootstrap (in that order).
+The goal is to get a simple static page assembled with a form, table, and perhaps a navigation bar.
+Alternatively, if you've installed [Compass][compass] you can create a similar file structure with the command: `compass create`.
+You will still have to create the `index.html` file though, so again, refer to the Scout section above for that.

+For guidance on how to refactor the simple index.html page example, first have a look at the [Getting Started][bootstrapexamples] page
+* Also have a a look at the Layouts section for guidance on how to control your widths and flow
+* See the Base CSS section for guidance on forms and tables
+* See the Navbar docs for guidance on the navigation bar

+_If you're more of a visual learner see the author's [video][yo1vid] for an example_

+* If you've installed Yeoman and/or Compass, and you're adventurous, try adding a few `mixins` as described in [this tutorial][compasstut] on getting started with Compass.
+But don't worry, this is "extra credit"—you can of course wait until we properly discuss Compass and Sass later in the book.

 ## Summary